jthlab/demesinfer/docs/tutorial.rst

 So far, we have used the multinomial likelihood, which is the default in sfs_loglik when we haven’t provided a mutation rate theta; it conditions on the total number of segregating sites.
 An alternative is the Poisson likelihood, which models the absolute counts of mutations given the mutation rate theta and the sequence length.

-This requires passing mutation rate ``theta`` and ``sequence_length`` into the likelihood function.
+This requires passing **BOTH** mutation rate ``theta`` and ``sequence_length`` into the likelihood function.
 These parameters depend on the species and the research itself.
 The setup is the same as before, but now we explicitly provide these parameters.
 Let's try to optimize the migration rate again, but using the Poisson likelihood this time.

 .. code-block:: python

     import jax.numpy as jnp

-    # Suppose the true values used in simulation were:
+    # The true values used in simulation were:
-    theta = 1.25e-8
+    theta = 1e-8
-    sequence_length = 1_000_000
+    sequence_length = 1e8

     # Example: estimating the migration rate with the Poisson likelihood
     paths = {